Ways to cope while visiting someone who has a prolonged critical illness.

 Try to eat healthy foods rather than convenient snack foods.
 Whenever possible get up and walk around.

-Exercise is important to maintaining emotional health.
+Exercise and getting enough sleep is important to your emotional health.
 Do not feel you have to be available every moment.

 Personal coping kit

-Put together a coping kit that may contain pictures, mementoes, books, magazines, healthy snacks, tooth brush, small pillow, or other things that may make you comfortable during long days.
+Put together a coping kit that may contain pictures, books, magazines, healthy snacks, tooth brush, small pillow or other things that may make you comfortable during long days.

 Identify a family spokesperson